Dr Dan Lawrence

 I am a Landscape Archaeologist with a focus on the Near East and Central Asia during the Holocene.
 I run two major research projects.
 The Semiyarka Urban Survey, funded by the British Academy, is investigating the site and surroundings of Semiyarka in Kazakhstan, a 140 hectare Bronze Age City.
 The Climate, Landscapes, Settlement and Society (CLaSS) project, funded by an ERC Starting Grant, began in January 2019 and examines the relationship between complex human societies and climate change over the last 8,000 years.

 I direct the Durham Archaeology Informatics Laboratory, a research hub dedicated to Landscape Archaeology, GIS and remote sensing and computational approaches to the archaeological record.
-I am Deputy Editor of the journal Antiquity, a member of the AHRC Peer Review College and sit on the steering committees of the British Association of Near Eastern Archaeologists and the journal Iraq.
+I am a member of the AHRC Peer Review College and sit on the steering committees of the British Association of Near Eastern Archaeologists and the journal Iraq.
 I am an affiliated scholar to the Endangered Archaeology in the Middle East and North Africa (EAMENA) project and the Computational Research in the Ancient Near East II (CRANE II) project.
+From 2017-2019 I was Deputy and Reviews Editor of the journal Antiquity

 Climate change has been suggested to play a role in the history and prehistory of the Near East at a range of temporal scales.
 In the short term, so-called ‘collapse’ events brought about by extreme weather changes such as droughts have been blamed for declines in urban and rural population, social complexity, political systems and entire empires.
 At the other end of the scale, long term trends in complex phenomena such as urbanism or irrigation can be interpreted within the context of changing climate conditions.
 My research involves making large scale comparisons between settlement patterns, subsistence strategies, and land cover to identify the causal relationships between social and political organisation and environmental conditions